 Your work will be marked against the four assessment objectives (see the table below).
 There is also helpful guidance in the 'Assessment Objective Checklist for Students' and the indicative content, relating to the kinds of evidence you should provide for each assessment objective specific to the title you are entered for.
 You will find the 'Assessment Objective Checklist for Students', indicative content documents and mark schemes in the Sample Assessment Materials, and as separate documents, available on the website.
-The Assessment Objectives Checklist and indicative content apply to both your Portfolio and the Externally Set Assignment.
 You should refer to this information at the start and during the process of your work.
 You should check that you have provided evidence across the assessment objectives and that this is clearly demonstrated and presented in your assignment.